tytydraco/yessleep/out/I_crossreferenced_the_missing_persons_map_with_my_local_caves_I_wish_I_hadnt.md

 You’ve probably seen this map too, it pops up on Reddit every few months, usually on r/creepy or r/MapPorn.
 It shows two images: one is a map of missing persons  and the other is a map of America’s subterranean cave systems.
 The overlap is practically identical.
 The caverns match the disappearances almost 1:1.

 Most people look at it, go "huh, creepy," and scroll past.
 I used to, too.

 But this time I zoomed in.

 I live in a rural stretch of Kentucky, deep in the foothills.
 I noticed a dense cluster of red dots right in my county, sitting directly on top of a "minor" cavern system called the Blackwood Sinkholes.
 It wasn't a tourist trap like Mammoth Cave.
-It was a jagged scar in the woods that even locals didn’t bother with.
+It was a jagged scar in the woods that even the locals didn’t bother with.

 I showed it to my girlfriend, Jess.
 Calling Jess outdoorsy would be putting it lightly.
 She’s the kind of girl who owns three different types of hiking boots and thinks a weekend without dirt under her fingernails is a wasted one.
 I’m the opposite; I stay up until 3 AM reading about unsolved murders and just generally being a vampire.

 "It’s a match, see?"
 I pointed at the screen.
 "Nobody goes missing here because they get lost.
 They fall in.
 Or..."
 I waggled my eyebrows, "Something pulls them in."

 Jess rolled her eyes but grinned.
 "You want to go ghost hunting?"

 "I want to go debunking," I corrected.
 "We hike out, set up camp near the sinkholes, cook some actual food and drink some bourbon and see if the Mothman shows up.”

 It was supposed to be fun.
 A mix of her love for nature and my morbid curiosity.
 We packed the Jeep on Friday.
 Tents, sleeping bags, and a heavy cooler filled with marinated short ribs and ice for the whiskey.

 The hike to the Blackwood sinks was only about three miles from the nearest logging road, but the terrain was brutal.
 The trees grew thick and wrong here, their roots twisting over the limestone ground like arthritic fingers.
-By the time we found the main entrance, the sun was already dipping below the ridge.
+By the time we found the main entrance I was ready to drop dead.

 The cave mouth was a horizontal slash in a limestone cliff face, about ten feet high and thirty feet wide.
 It looked like a mouth held open in a silent scream.
 A steady, cold breeze flowed out of it, smelling of wet rock and old copper.